JonTheMathMan/3d-magnetic-lines-with-blender/howItWorks.md

 # How It Works

-1. We get the relative vector between 2 points, where the first point is the end the line we are growing.
+1. We get the relative vector between 2 points, where the first point is the of the line we are growing.
 ```
 [deltaX, deltaY, deltaZ]
 ```